lclrc/lclrc.github.io/HammerIt.md

 ## Floating Ball
 1. Tap to enter the word splitting window
-2. Long press to enter the translation window directly
+2. Long press to enter the translation window directly(**Need to apply for Baidu translation appkey first**)

 ## Word Separation Window
 1. Copy: Click to copy the selected word and close the window